O3Labs/SmartEco/Tutorials/SmartEcoDapp-Tutorial.md

 }
 ```

 The user should then be asked to authorize this transaction via a visual confirmation dialog from their wallet.
 If the user accepts this transaction, then the provider will be responsible for parsing the JSON and generating the raw hex code that represents the transaction.
 It will then relay this transaction to the NEO network via an RPC node.
-If the transction is successful, then the a transaction id will be returned to your application as a receipt.
+If the transaction is successful, then the transaction id will be returned to your application as a receipt.

 <aside class="notice">
-After receiving the transaction ID from the wallet, it can handle this in many ways, to verify that the transaction was indeed successfully submitted.
+After receiving the transaction ID from the wallet, you can handle this in many ways, to verify that the transaction was indeed successfully submitted.
 </aside>

 1. **Trust the provider implementation** -> If you trust the wallet provider to relay the transaction then you can simply confirm that the transaction has indeed been included in the mempool, and allow for a zero confirmation transaction